Application Fee (non-refundable): $55.00

 All required application materials and documents must be received in order for an application to be considered complete and before an admission decision can be made.

-Supporting materials and documents must be received by the application deadline.
+The application, supporting materials and documents must be received by the application deadline.

 Competitive applicants will have a minimum 3.5 GPA at the graduate level.